ngernest/regexes/README.md

 - Run `make` to build the OCaml code
 - (Optional) Run `make test` to run our QuickCheck test suite

-### Demo
+## Demo
 TODO

-### Deprecated (outdated) project work
+## Deprecated (outdated) Project Work
 - [`brzozowski_zipper.ml`](./ocaml/old/brzozowski_zipper.ml): An implementation of Brzozowski derivatives via zippers (translated from the Scala code in chapter 2.6 of [Edelmann's dissertation](https://infoscience.epfl.ch/server/api/core/bitstreams/4fcb9f0f-7ac1-484f-823c-c19de39dd9ff/content))
   - Note: We found out (via QuickCheck tests) that this file is buggy, possibly because we manually translated Edelmann's Scala code to OCaml.
-This file has been superceded by [`extracted_brzozowski_zipper.ml`](./ocaml/lib/extracted_brzozowski_zipper.ml).
+This file has been superceded by [`extracted_brzozowski_zipper.ml`](./ocaml/lib/extracted_brzozowski_zipper.ml)
 - [`krishnaswami.ml`](./ocaml/old/krishnaswami.ml): Builds a DFA corresponding to a regex using Antimirov derivatives (adapted from [Neel Krishnaswami's blogpost](https://semantic-domain.blogspot.com/2013/11/antimirov-derivatives-for-regular.html))
 - [`ListMonad.v`](./coq/old/ListMonad.v): The list monad (currently unused in the rest of our Coq development)
 - [`RegexOpt.v`](./coq/old/RegexOpt.v): Smart constructors for regexes
-- [`Edelmann.v`](./coq/old/Edelmann.v): Edelmann's code, using lists instead of `gset`s
+- [`EdelmannOriginal.v`](./coq/old/EdelmannOriginal.v): Edelmann's code, using lists instead of `gset`s
-- [`ZipperAntimirov.v`](./coq/old/ZipperAntimirov.v): First attempt at proof that underlying sets for zippers and Antimirov derivatives are equivalent
+- [`ZipperAntimirovOriginal.v`](./coq/old/ZipperAntimirovOriginal.v): First attempt at proof that underlying sets for zippers and Antimirov derivatives are equivalent
 - We previously tried to mechanize Filinski's JFP 2021 paper "Proof-directed program transformation: A functional account of efficient regular expression matching," but we decided to switch to work on Brzozowski/Antimirov derivatives instead.
 Our (previous) work involving the Filinski paper is contained in the following files:
-  - [`harper.ml`](./ocaml/old/harper.ml): the code from "Proof-directed debugging" (Harper 1998), translated from SML to OCaml
+  - [`harper.ml`](./ocaml/old/harper.ml): The code from "Proof-directed debugging" (Harper 1998), translated from SML to OCaml
-  - [`filinski.ml`](./ocaml/old/filinski.ml): the code from "Proof-directed program transformation: A functional account of efficient regular expression matching" (Filinski 2021), translated from SML to OCaml
+  - [`filinski.ml`](./ocaml/old/filinski.ml): The code from "Proof-directed program transformation: A functional account of efficient regular expression matching" (Filinski 2021), translated from SML to OCaml
   - [`Filinski.v`](./coq/old/Filinski.v): Our (abandoned) attempt at mechanizing the Filinski paper